 - A significant shift in the product functionality.

-- Some part of the regression test cases never got executed.
+- Some parts of the regression test cases never got executed.

-- Regression test cycle includes only a few selected test cases.
+- The regression test cycle includes only a few selected test cases.

 - Expect a steep deviation in the test results from the previous execution.

 What are the steps required to perform Regression testing?

 The purpose of regression testing is to uncover bugs during the various stages of the product lifecycle.
 To achieve this objective, the QA team along with developers should devise an effective regression testing strategy starting from its onset.
 Here, we are laying down a list of steps that would help in carrying out successful regression testing.

 Step 1: Establish the requirements and target components

 It is important to identify whether the product is developing from scratch or it’s the part of the product that is under development.
 Once you filter the first part, then go after looking a further deeper and isolate the components/modules getting changed.
 That’s how one can determine what exactly should become part of the regression testing.
 It’s a step that you should repeat whenever a module has a bug fix or a new feature added to the product.